A people cannot be permanently repressed in all these ways without viewing the structure that has emerged as an apartheid regime.

 Ramzy Baroud, Foreign Policy Journal, 21 Sep.
 “Israel has desperately sought to be legitimized by the UN, while it has done its utmost to delegitimize the UN” (more…)

-On August 4 this year, the Rev. Warren Bardsley published in the Methodist Recorder in support of the National Coalition of Christian Organisations in Palestine’s (NCCOP) letter to the World Council of Churches. (more…)
+In August 2017, the Revd Warren Bardsley published in the Methodist Recorder in support of the National Coalition of Christian Organisations in Palestine’s (NCCOP) letter to the World Council of Churches. (more…)

 New report reviews effects of Israel’s 50-year occupation of the Palestinian territories and settlement growth. (more…)